jeluard/semantic-versioning/README.md

 Semantic Versioning can check JAR files to identify breaking changes between versions and identify if your version number is correct according to Semantic Versioning principles.

-# About this Fork

-This fork contains the following changes:

-* Build with newer version of ASM to support Scala class files.
-* Better commandline interface based on [CmdOption toolkit](http://cmdoption.tototec.de).

 # CLI

 This simple command line tool looks at Java JAR files and determine API changes.